BassemND/Ramyet-BintJbeil-FootPrintt-/README.md

 # 🗺️ Urban Footprint Mapping – Ramyet Cadastre (Bint Jbeil, Lebanon)

 ## 📍 Overview
-This project presents a GIS-based mapping of the urban footprint in **Ramyet village**, located in the **Bint Jbeil District** of southern Lebanon.
-The work was conducted during my GIS work at **UN-Habitat Lebanon** using **QGIS** and satellite imagery provided by **Bing Maps**.
+This project was part of my GIS work with **UN-Habitat Lebanon**, where I digitized the built-up area in **Ramyet village**, located in the Bint Jbeil District in southern Lebanon.
+I used **QGIS** and **Bing satellite imagery** to manually trace structures and analyze the urban footprint.

 The goal was to visualize the **extent of built-up areas** within the cadastre for potential use in post-conflict analysis, urban planning, and humanitarian research.
-The mapping was completed during the **September 2024 war in Lebanon**, although the satellite imagery was captured **before the conflict**.
+The mapping was completed during the **September 2024 war in Lebanon**.

+The Bing imagery used was captured **before the conflict**, so this map serves as a **baseline reference** of existing structures in the area.

 ---

 ## 🎯 Objective
 The urban footprint layer may support:
-- Monitoring war impact or damage to the built environment
-- Estimating density of construction vs. total land
+- Estimate the extent of construction within the cadaster
-- Pre/post-conflict spatial assessments
+- Provide spatial data that could help analyze war-related damage or urban change
-- Humanitarian or reconstruction planning
+- Support potential humanitarian planning, mapping, or research

 ---

 ## 🛠 Tools & Methods

 - **Software**: QGIS
 - **Imagery**: Bing Satellite Imagery (pre-war)
 - **Technique**: Manual digitization of built-up areas using QGIS editing tools